wmfs/tymly/README.md

 # Tymly [![Build Status](https://travis-ci.org/wmfs/tymly.svg?branch=master)](https://travis-ci.org/wmfs/tymly) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-_An open source low-code platform built for collaboration_
+_An open source low-code platform that's built for collaboration_

 ## <a name="environment-variables"></a>Environment

-Please ensure the following components are installed before attempting to use Tymly...
+As discussed in the [installation section](#installing) below, this-here is a [monorepo](https://danluu.com/monorepo/).
+As such, each of the [packages](https://github.com/wmfs/tymly/tree/master/packages) inside this repository are independently published on [NPM](https://www.npmjs.com/)

+* Ordinarily you should refer to each package's specific installation instructions.

 ### Git

-As discussed in the [installing section](#installing) below, this a [monorepo](https://danluu.com/monorepo/).
-As such, each of the packages inside this repository are independently published on [NPM](https://www.npmjs.com/)
-.
-Ordinarily you should refer to each package's specific installation instructions.

-* However, if you intend to develop Tymly itself, then you'll need to `git clone` this repository and for that you'll need [Git](https://git-scm.com/downloads) installed.
+However, if you intend to develop any of Tymly's components then you'll need to `git clone` this repository, and for that you'll need [Git](https://git-scm.com/downloads) installed.

 ### Node.js

 Tymly is constructed from a collection of [Node.js](https://nodejs.org/en/) packages.
-Please ensure you have installed Node __Version 8.4.0__ or above.
+To use any of them you'll need to have  Node __Version 8.4.0__ (or above) installed.

 ### Lerna

-Note this is a [Lerna](https://lernajs.io/) multi-repository containing Tymly's many constituent [Node.js](https://nodejs.org/en/) packages.
-To quickly install the dependencies of each Tymly package (along with other useful multi-package capabilities related to testing and publishing) you'll need to install Lerna:
+This is a [Lerna](https://lernajs.io/) multi-repository containing Tymly's many constituent [Node.js](https://nodejs.org/en/) packages.
+To quickly install all of Tymly's dependencies (along with other useful multi-package capabilities related to testing and publishing) you'll need to install Lerna:

 ```bash
 $ npm install --global lerna